Torus bundle Liouville domains are stably Weinstein: Torus bundle domains are stably Weinstein

-In this section we use Proposition~\ref{prop:mainprop} to show that the Liouville-but-not-Weinstein domains constructed by Mitsumatsu in \cite{mitsumatsu1995anosov} are in fact stably Weinstein.
-This gives an affirmative answer to Question 0.8 of \cite{huang2019dynamical}.
+In this section we use Theorem~\ref{prop:mainprop} to prove Theorem~\ref{thm:torus-bundle-domains}, which says that the torus bundle Liouville domains of \cite{huang2019dynamical} are stably Weinstein.

-We start by restating Proposition~\ref{prop:mainprop} for \emph{standard stabilized regions}.
+We start by restating Theorem~\ref{prop:mainprop} for \emph{standard stabilized regions}.
 These are regions $U\subset (W,\lambda)$ in a Liouville domain that have the form

 for some Weinstein domain $(W_0,\lambda_0)$.
 That is, $(U,\lambda|_U)$ appears to be a stabilization of a symplectization of a contact handlebody.
-These regions appear naturally in the stabilization of a Liouville domain, and thus a version of Proposition~\ref{prop:mainprop} stated for such regions will be useful to us in this section.
+These regions appear naturally in the stabilization of a Liouville domain, and thus a version of Theorem~\ref{prop:mainprop} stated for such regions will be useful to us in this section.

-After restating Proposition~\ref{prop:mainprop} in this manner, we will recall the definition of Mitsumatsu's domains, identify the standard stabilized regions on which we want to perturb the Liouville form, and finally verify that this perturbed domain is in fact Weinstein.
+After restating Theorem~\ref{prop:mainprop} in this manner, we will recall the definition of torus bundle Liouville domains, identify the standard stabilized regions on which we want to perturb the Liouville form, and finally use Proposition~\ref{prop:weinstein-criterion} to verify that this perturbed domain is in fact Weinstein.